What Is An Islamic Credit Card?

 However, Islamic credit cards in Malaysia function on different fundamentals than conventional banking cards do.

 An Islamic card is a Shariah-compliant credit card and therefore limits purchases to halal transactions only.

 In most cases, this would relate to the food and beverage industry.

 Bars and restaurants that serve alcohol or any form of non-halal eateries will not accept an Islamic credit card.

-How an Islamic credit card works in Malaysia
+How does an Islamic credit card work in Malaysia?

-Another concept that it uses is Ujrah where a payment is made in exchanged for services, benefits and privileges that are being offered to the cardholders.
+Another concept that it uses is Ujrah where payment is made in exchange for services, benefits and privileges that are being offered to the cardholders.

 Find out what is the best Islamic credit card Malaysia offers with our comparison tool.
 And remember, Islamic credit cards are open to those from all faiths!